votchallenge/website/contents/vot2015/people.md

 -   tba

-## Contributers to VOT
+## Contributers

 The following people have contributed to development of the VOT through their contributions on the VOT toolkit, offering technical suggestions or helped significantly in the preparation of the dataset and challenge organization:

--   Jingjing University of Birmingham
+-   Jingjing Xiao, University of Birmingham
+-   Heng Cherkeng
+-   Stefan Duffner, INSA
--   Mario Maresca
+-   Mario Maresca, University of Naples
 -   Klaus Haag
--   List people from toolkit Github
--   Jon Natanael Muhovic, UoL
+-   Jon Natanael Muhovic, University of Ljubljana
--   Student from Tom&#225;&#353;, Prague
+-   Student from Tom&#225;&#353;,  Czech Technical University
--   Oxford Italian guy
+-   Luca Bertinetto, University of Oxford

 ## Supporting organizations